 Tethered | 43" x 28" x 4 1/2" Archival Digital Prints on Aluminum

-Due to the mathematical equation used to create the work, the images appear to shift and change depending on the distance and the angle from which they being are being viewed.
-Because of the illusion produced, the work has been mistaken for lenticular prints, however, they are flat prints.
+Due to the mathematical equation utilized to create the work, the printed images do not translate to screen very well.
+In print form, these images appear to shift and depending on the distance and the angle from which they are being viewed.
+Due to this illusion, the work has been mistaken for lenticular prints, however, they

 STATEMENT ABOUT WORK: